vertigis/vertigis-web-sdk/template/README.md

-This project was bootstrapped with the [VertiGIS Web SDK](https://github.com/geocortex/vertigis-web-sdk).
+This project was bootstrapped with the [Geocortex Web SDK](https://github.com/geocortex/vertigis-web-sdk).

 ## Available Scripts